inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Why use this?

-After revising the code with Claude 4.0, the apps memory usage (according to Windows Task Manager) has been reduced from about 1.2 MB to as little as 0.5 MB—making it even more efficient and lightweight!
+After revising the code with Claude 4.0, the apps memory usage (according to Windows Task Manager) has been reduced from about 1.2 MB to as little as 0.9 MB—making it even more efficient and lightweight!

 Most built-in and third-party solutions either:

 - Aren’t effective when using multiple screens
 - Or use more system resources than necessary

-**Cursor Find and Track** offers an ultra-lightweight, always-on approach:
+**Multi-Monitor Mouse Finder** offers an ultra-lightweight, always-on approach:
 Subtle overlay arrows at the screen edges always point to your cursor’s position—across all your monitors—so you can find it instantly and continuously.

 ![Demo](demo/Cursor_Find_and_Track_demo.gif)